Not the Bio

 After fifteen years and many requests from readers, I wrote a sequel to The Earth, My Butt, and Other Big Round Things.
 The Universe is Expanding and So Am I came out.
 I loved going on my book tour and getting to talk about Virginia again.
 The following summer, I published my second middle grade novel, Not If I Can Help It.
 This is the story of Willa, an 11-year-old girl with sensory processing disorder.
 It’s a very personal novel and I’ve loved hearing from all the readers who share their personal stories back.

-Like many authors, I could barely write during the first year of the pandemic.
+Like many authors, I could barely write during the pandemic.
 My focus was on keeping my family healthy in every possible way.
 But slowly and carefully, we all ventured out into the world again—and I returned to my first novel for adults.
-I’m thrilled to announce that The Wife App will be published in June 2023.
+I’m thrilled to announce that The Wife App just came out in paperback.
 You can read more about it here and find all the tabs to pre-order your copy!
+And stay tuned for news on my next middle grade novel, Right Back at You, which will be come out in March 2025.

 My life now is relatively calm.
 Every morning, Jonas goes to work, my younger son goes to school, and I check in with my older son, who is off studying away from home.
 Then I make a huge cup of coffee, scoop our goldendoodle into my lap, and work on my next story.
 My desk is situated in a corner of our bedroom, near the windows.
 As I’m writing, I often rotate my chair toward the windows, which overlook the rooftops and water towers of the Upper West Side.
 I’m still enchanted by New York City and how, in this city of misfits, I’ve finally found a place where I belong.